scipp/scipp/docs/getting-started/installation.rst

    $ conda install -c conda-forge -c scipp scipp

-For a more up-to-date version the `scipp/label/dev` channel can be used instead:
+For a more up-to-date version, the `scipp/label/dev` channel can be used instead:

 .. code-block:: sh